Intel® Digital Random Number Generator (DRNG) Software Implementation Guide

 Per sample tests compare bit patterns against expected pattern arrival distributions as specified by a mathematical model of the ES.
 An ES sample that fails this test is marked "unhealthy."
 Using this distinction, the conditioner can ensure that at least two healthy samples are mixed into each seed.
 This defends against hardware attacks that might seek to reduce the entropic content of the ES output.

 Sliding window tests look at sample health across many samples to verify they remain above a required threshold.
-The sliding window size is large (65536 bits) and mechanisms overall ensure that ES is operating correctly before it will issue random numbers.
+The sliding window size is large (65536 bits) and mechanisms ensure that the ES is operating correctly overall before it issues random numbers.
 In the rare event that the DRNG fails during runtime, it would cease to issue random numbers rather than issue poor quality random numbers.

 ES-BIST involves running the DRNG for a probationary period in its normal mode before making the DRNG available to software.
 This allows the OHTs to examine ES sample health for a full sliding window (256 samples) before concluding that ES operation is healthy.
 It also fills the sliding window sample pipeline to ensure the health of subsequent ES samples, seeds the PRNG, and fills the output queue of the DRNG with random numbers.